cosi-project/community/doctrine/02-04-2021-DistributedOperatingSystemVoid.md

 Original Link: [nivenly.com/lib/2021-04-02-operating-system-inferface](https://nivenly.com/lib/2021-04-02-operating-system-interface/)

-Original Document below:

----
-title: "The Distributed Operating System Void"
-date: "2021-04-02"
-author: "kris nóva"
-keywords: ""
-summary: ""
----

-_Preface: I will be typing this in proper (capitalized) English.
-Unlike the majority of my other work.
-A substantial portion of this is IP is accredited to the concepts proposed by Andrew Rynhard and his work with Talos Systems.
-(COSi)_

 ## Thesis

 Modern (circa 2021) UNIX based operating systems should be reimagined to support higher level workloads